mvarnum/amgrubb.github.io/_publications/2018-01-01-Modeling-and-Analyzing-the-Evolution-of-Requirement-over-Time-using-Goal-Models.md

 collection: publications
 permalink: /publication/2018-01-01-Modeling-and-Analyzing-the-Evolution-of-Requirement-over-Time-using-Goal-Models
 date: 2018-01-01
-venue: 'In the proceedings of Modeling and Analyzing the Evolution of Requirement over Time using Goal Models'
+venue: 'In the proceedings of 2018'
-citation: ' Alicia Grubb, &quot;Modeling and Analyzing the Evolution of Requirement over Time using Goal Models.&quot; In the proceedings of Modeling and Analyzing the Evolution of Requirement over Time using Goal Models, 2018.'
+citation: ' Alicia Grubb, &quot;Modeling and Analyzing the Evolution of Requirement over Time using Goal Models.&quot; In the proceedings of 2018, 2018.'
 ---
 Use [Google Scholar](https://scholar.google.com/scholar?q=Modeling+and+Analyzing+the+Evolution+of+Requirement+over+Time+using+Goal+Models){:target="_blank"} for full citation